 Thankfully this is where some examples of our worldly jurisprudence can offer us help.
 Ever hear of the idea of vicarious liability?

 This principle applies everywhere in medicine too.
-For example a chief surgeon’s subordinate botches something during surgery, the chief surgeon is held liable for the acts of the nurse or subordinate.
+For example, a chief surgeon’s subordinate botches something during surgery, the chief surgeon is held liable for the acts of the nurse or subordinate.
 It’s not transferred, it is replicated in the employer.
 So the responsibility of someone else can be imputed to a supervisor.
-And in these cases justice is still served, though some may argue different; but at the end of the day the person who did the crime is still guilty, it’s just someone else pays the penalty.
-So it is seems well within God’s judicial character to punish Christ as our substitute, declaring Him legally guilty, and demanding he pay the penalty for sins in our stead (Eph 2:15-16, Col 2:13-14).
+In these cases justice is still served, though some may argue different; but at the end of the day the person who did the crime is still guilty, it’s just someone else pays the penalty.
+So it is seems well within God’s judicial character to punish Christ as our substitute, declaring Him legally guilty, and demanding he pay the penalty for sins in our stead, with Christ still maintaining sinlessness.
+(Eph 2:15-16, Col 2:13-14).

 Why did Christ have to suffer and die to pay this penalty?